 - Improper Occlusion: When teeth do not fit together properly, it causes sustained microtrauma to other joints.
 If the condition is not addressed, over time, the body begins to compensate by involving muscles in other areas: the neck, throat and upper back.

 - Muscle Hyperactivity: This goes hand-in-hand with internal jaw joint problems.
 Any condition that prevents the complex system of muscles, bones and joints from working together in harmony can contribute to TMD.
 Various ways this system can be disrupted include trauma, connective tissue disorders, arthritis or skeletal malformation.

 - Posture: Poor posture places unnecessary wear and tear on all the joints including the jaw joints.
 Over time, consequences of postural neglect can be as damaging as an injury.

-- Stress: Increased physical and emotional stress is another factor that impacts patients with TMD as it reduces the adaptive capabilities of the jaw.
-Some patients unconsciously brux and/or clench their teeth in response to increased stress.
-Chronic clenching and bruxing creates strain on the TM joints and muscles which can exacerbate TMD problems.
+- Stress: Increased physical and emotional stress is another factor that impacts patients with TMD.
+Some patients unconsciously clench or grind their teeth (bruxism) in response to increased stress.
+Chronic clenching and bruxing creates strain on the TM joints and muscles which can intensify TMD problems.

 Q. I have a general dentist, can he help me or do I need to see a specialist?